-We spent Friday night at the famous Ha’oman mega club in Tel Aviv attending Wigstock – a massive drag show with over-the-top performances.
+We spent Friday night at the famous Ha’oman mega club in Tel Aviv attending Wigstock – a massive drag show with over-the-top performances full of gay Israeli guys.
 But this was not just an ordinary lip-sync drag show.
 The performers were actually singing, they had curated lighting and fully choreographed backup dancers.
 It was without a doubt the most impressive drag performance I’ve ever seen.
 After the show, the lights dimmed out and the party started, going on into the early morning.

 Masada is an ancient fortress built on the edge of a cliff in the valley of the Dead Sea.
 Originally a palace of King Herod, hundreds of years later this was also the site of the last Jewish rebels who resisted the Romans.
 For years, the Jews maintained this stronghold until the Romans built a massive ramp to attack the stronghold.
 As the story goes, once the Romans finally entered into the fortified city, they found that all the rebels had committed suicide rather than being captured and placed into a life of slavery.
 The remains are impressive, the story unbelievable and the views are some of the best in the country.

 One of the best parts of the trip was the people I met and the group I traveled with.
 The locals I met during the visit were warm, friendly and welcoming.
 And even better was the great group of 10 people from around the world that traveled with me …every…single…hour of the day.
 It was an intense trip.
 We saw so much in such a short time but somehow this was a bonding moment for our group and I made new friends from around the world from France, Germany, Spain, Canada, Argentina, The Netherlands and of course…Israel.

 Church of the Holy Sepulcher